andygock/glcd/README.md

 Works with:

 - PCD8544 based LCDs, e.g Nokia 3110 and 5110 LCDs
-- ST7565R serial interface (used in Newhaven Display NHD-C12864WC-FSW-FBW-3V3-M)
+- ST7565R / ST7565P serial interface
 - NT75451 parallel interface (used on NGX BlueBoards)

+The following Newhaven displays have been physically tested with and confirmed working:

+- NHD-C12864WC-FSW-FBW-3V3-M
+- NHD-C12864A1Z-FSW-FBW-HTT
+- NHD-C12832A1Z-FSW-FBW-3V3

 Supported microcontrollers
 --------------------------